JoshuaTurner3/htb_uni_2022/README.md

 2. $self.cipher$
 3. $self.BLOCK\\_SIZE$

 $self.key$ is aptly named because it is the key to the `AES` encryption method implemented within the `AESWCM` class.
 What `AES` mode is used, you might ask?
-Well, using my top notch detective skills (I out the NSA to shame) on the assignment of `self.cipher` to `AES.new(self.key, AES.MODE_ECB)` I think it is safe to say we are using `AES-ECB`, which is an insecure `AES` encryption standard that I will discuss momentarily.
+Well, using my top notch detective skills (I put the NSA to shame <sub>Hire me please</sub>) on the assignment of `self.cipher` to `AES.new(self.key, AES.MODE_ECB)` I think it is safe to say we are using `AES-ECB`, which is an insecure `AES` encryption standard that I will discuss momentarily.
 The final variable declared is $self.BLOCK\\_SIZE$ which simply designates the number of bytes per *block* for the `AES-ECB` encryption.

 ### A Review of AES-ECB
 Let's take a brief moment to review `AES-ECB` and why it is one of the more (if not most) insecure `AES` modes.
 To begin, `AES-ECB` is a block cipher, meaning that it splits a plaintext into blocks of a particular number of bytes.
-In our case, `self.BLOCK\\_SIZE` is $16$, meaning that the plaintext encrypted will be split into block of size $16$ bytes.
+In our case, $self.BLOCK\\_SIZE$ is $16$, meaning that the plaintext encrypted will be split into blocks of size $16$ bytes.
 For instance, consider the following example:
 ```
 pt = "000000000000000000000000000000000101010101010101010101010101010102020202020202020202020202020202"
 pt_blocks = blockify(pt)